jessicacintra/timetravel/README.md

 # Timetravel Project

 > This project was development on Vue.js.
+> This is a SPA application.
-> The CWV metrics can be checked in this link:
+> The CWV metrics average are ~94.

 ## Build Setup